Drive storage and free space

 to ESP's server and login to your mail.
 That might narrow things down.

 If you're on a wireless network (AirPort/WiFi), your AP menu and/or

 Network pane in System Preferences should show name and status of your

 selected network.
-If so, your Mac and router are communicating and the
+If it shows as connected, your Mac and router are

-errors, it may endlessly try to connect or disconnect, or your network prefs pane may insist that there is no device connected.
-First thing to
+endlessly try to connect or disconnect, its power supply may have

+failed, or your network prefs pane may insist that there is no device

 sure all connections are intact and power is on.

 Sometimes it helps to power-up printers and peripherals